neuralmagic/deepsparse/logging-sdk/tutorial-prometheus/README.md

-# Tutorial: DeepSparse Server Monitoring via Prometheus/Grafana
+# DeepSparse Server Monitoring via Prometheus/Grafana

 One of the features of the [DeepSparse Server](https://github.com/neuralmagic/deepsparse/tree/main/src/deepsparse/server) is its compatibility with the monitoring services popular among ML practitioners.